 Thyroid hormones are needed for normal development of the brain, especially during the first 3 years of life.
 Intellectual disability may occur if a baby's thyroid gland does not produce enough thyroid hormone (congenital hypothyroidism).
 Older children also need thyroid hormones to grow and develop normally, and adults need the hormones to regulate the way the body uses energy (metabolism).
 The United States Preventive Services Task Force recommends that all newborns be tested for congenital hypothyroidism.1

 Thyroid hormone blood tests include:

-Total thyroxine (T4).
-Most of the thyroxine (T4) in the blood is attached to a protein called thyroxine-binding globulin.
-Less than 1% of the T4 is unattached.
-A total T4 blood test measures both bound and free thyroxine.
+- Total thyroxine (T4).
+Most of the thyroxine (T4) in the blood is bound to a protein called thyroxine-binding globulin.
+Less than 1% of the T4 is free.
+A total T4 blood test measures both free and bound thyroxine.
 Free thyroxine affects tissue function in the body, but bound thyroxine does not.